 Every day, I prayed to God to take me away.
 I no longer wanted to live.

-Soon reality began to settle in.
-It was not a dream.
-I was no longer part of the earth realm.
+Soon, reality began to settle in.
+It wasn't a dream; I was no longer part of the earthly realm.
 God had granted my wish.
+I was free.
+I no longer carried the burdens of earthly emotions or illnesses.
+Feelings of depression no longer existed.

+When I turned around, I noticed familiar figures standing in front of an immense, bright light.
 It was my parents and grandmother.
-They gave me a welcoming smile and guided me into the light.
+They gave me welcoming smiles and guided me into the light.

 As a person gets older, it is essential for them to know that they are loved and appreciated.